WorldSkills Shanghai 2021 or WorldSkills Basel 2021?

 13 February 2017

-WorldSkills never stands still – and even before the start of the 2017 event in Abu Dhabi, work has begun on the bids to host the global skills showcase in four years time.
+WorldSkills never stands still – and even before the start of the 2017 event in Abu Dhabi, work has begun finding the city to host the global skills showcase in four years time.

-The race to host WorldSkills 2021 is currently a two-way contest, with China and Switzerland having both expressed their interest.
-Both countries are active and dedicated Members of WorldSkills and they have made compelling reasons why Members of WorldSkills should support their candidate bids.
+Two Members, China and Switzerland, expressed interest in hosting WorldSkills 2021.
+Both countries are active and dedicated Members of WorldSkills and they have made compelling reasons to bring the global WorldSkills movement to their country.

 Speaking on the side lines of the recent Competition Preparation Week (CPW) in Abu Dhabi Jia Jie, the Team Leader for WorldSkills China said, "For China, the WorldSkills movement and skills competitions as a whole are a good tool to promote the spirit of craftsmanship, which was called for by Li Keqiang, Premier of the People's Republic of China, as well as to create a friendly atmosphere that respects skills and work.”